-In this post, Velda McCune, senior lecturer at IAD, explains what a ‘wicked problem’ is, and how a University project team is conducting research exploring how best to prepare students for facing these wicked problems…
+In this post, Professor Velda McCune, Deputy Director at IAD, explains what a ‘wicked problem’ is, and how a University project team is conducting research exploring how best to prepare students for facing these wicked problems…

 The most significant challenges facing the world in the 21st Century are ‘wicked’ problems.
 These are messy real-world challenges, like climate change, which are highly complex and uncertain.
 Typically, the best approaches to responding to these challenges are not at all clear.
 What makes these problems particularly tough, is that they often bring together stakeholders with competing value positions who do not agree about the nature of the problems or the proposed solutions.
 Working with these challenges often requires excellent interdisciplinary collaboration.
 All this being the case, I’ve become really interested in how we might prepare our students to face up to and work with these challenges in the future.
 What capacities do our graduates need to be able to do this?
 How can we support them to develop these capacities?

 To start to answer these questions, I got together with some fantastic colleagues from across the university* – including our project researcher, Rebekah Tauritz – to develop a project called “Preparing Students to Face Wicked Problems”.
 We were delighted to receive funding for the project from the Principal’s Teaching Award Scheme.
 So far we have interviewed more than 30 teachers across the University for their views on how to prepare students for wicked problems.
 We have also been collecting data online from blogs, twitter and web pages.
 This has been a wonderful experience as we’ve been talking with some of the most inspiring teachers and researchers across the institution.
 I come away from these interviews full of hope for the future.